 Influenza - The Flu

 Influenza is a viral illness.
 It can cause serious illness, though most cases are just uncomfortable.
-Every year the hospital system in Canada is strained with people who are sick with the flu, and every year our ICUs have most of their ventilators occupied with patients who have the flu.
+Every year the hospital system in Canada is strained with people who are sick with the flu, and every year our ICUs have most of their ventilators occupied with patients who have the flu (along with the more steady number of people in ICU for other reasons).
 It tends to be most serious for children < 6 years of age and adults > 65 years, however everyone can get it, and everyone can pass it on to others.
 While frequent hand washing and avoiding going out when sick help reduce the incidence, like COVID-19 it still seems to spread with the measures that we actually take.
-This year with everyone masking in public and washing hands more frequently we may have a better year.
-However, our hospitals may be less able to manage with the flu this year, and having the flu may make the spread of COVID worse - the flu is often an underlying cause for getting another infection, like a bacterial pneumonia.
+Every year prior to COVID our hospitals are strained with people who are sick with the flu.
+Also the flu is often an underlying cause for getting another infection, like a bacterial pneumonia.
 You can get both COVID and Flu at the same time.

 It is safe to get immunized.
 The only definite adverse effect noted with the flu vaccine compared to placebo injection, is pain at the site of injection, and the rare (1 in a million) chance of severe anaphylactic allergy.
 If you have an egg allergy it is still safe to get the flu vaccine, but if you have an allergy to the flu vaccine then obviously you should not get it.